philpennock/character/README.md

 Building
 --------

-This code should be `go get` compatible, if you don't care about versions of library dependencies which have been confirmed to work.
-If you encounter problems, please try one of the vendored library mechanisms listed below instead.

-This code is also now a “Go Module”, so can be built without GOPATH; with a sufficiently recent Go (1.12 or newer is best, 1.11 with enabling non-defaults) you can clone this repo anywhere and not worry about `$GOPATH`.

-So `go get github.com/philpennock/character` should download and install the tool into the `bin` dir inside the first directory listed in `$GOPATH`, which defaults to being `$HOME/go`.
-Clone as a git repo anywhere outside `$GOPATH` to build in the newfangled module system; the install step will still place the resulting binary into the same place.

-With no Go environment variables set, that go command should thus give you an output executable at `$HOME/go/bin/character`.

-Note: A future release will transition entirely to “Go Module” mode and remove the GNUmakefile.
-(After I figure out a sane way to build `LICENSES_all.txt` without godep).
+Run: `go build`

+Assuming defaults, install into `~/go/bin/` with: `go build`

+This software uses Go Modules and requires a sufficiently recent version of Go.
+Clone this repo anywhere, don't worry about `$GOPATH` or such things (assuming Go 1.12 or newer).

+If you are on an older Go, look for the last release in the `v0.3.x` series.

 ### WASM

+Run: `./util/make_wasm.sh`

-Using `make wasm` a directory `wasm` will be created; the `character` binary will be compiled into there, a supporting HTML page will be copied in, as well as the Golang `wasm_exec.js` support page.
+A directory `wasm` will be created; the `character` binary will be compiled into there as `main.wasm`; a supporting HTML page will be copied in, as well as the Golang `wasm_exec.js` support page.

 Run a web-server which serves up the content of the `wasm/` directory and see